GoodnessJames/simple_shell/README.md

 The shell's environment accommodates variables that can be used in the script and also in the command line interface (variables like path, user settings, and configuration data).

 ## Simple Shell Description
-The custom shell allows command input, execution, and effective error management for invalid commands.
+The simple shell allows command input, execution, and effective error handling for invalid commands.
 The custom shell when invoked displays a prompt ready to accept input from the user and after execution, the prompt is displayed again.

 ### Key Functionalities of the Simple Shell:
 - Displays a prompt ": ) " and waits for user input.
 - Runs all commands of type "executable program" (ls and /bin/ls).
-- Runs the following build_in commands: exit, env, setenv, and unsetenv.
+- Runs the following built_in commands: exit, env, setenv, and unsetenv.
 - Handles commands with arguments.
 - Handles the PATH global variable.
 - Handles The EOF (End Of File) condition.